nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 Subresource Integrity (SRI).
 This can help prevent malicious code from being loaded on the website if one of the third-party sites hosting JavaScript files (such as analytics scripts) is compromised.

-These tools help mitigate common security threats:
+CSP and SRI help mitigate common security threats such as:

 - **Cross-Site Scripting (XSS)**: XSS attacks allow malicious scripts to be injected into your site, potentially leading to data theft, session hijacking, or unauthorized actions.
 CSP blocks unauthorized scripts by restricting which can